learn-co-curriculum/ruby-objects-has-many-readme/README.md

 ## Introduction

 We know that the programs we write are meant to model real-world environments.
 This is because the programs we write are designed to carry out real-world jobs and solve real-world problems.
-Whether your creating an app that connects users around the world in some kind of social network or writing a program for a major university that managers their course offerings and students, your code will need to be able to realistically map the relationships between different entities.
+Whether your creating an app that connects users around the world in some kind of social network or writing a program for a major university that manages their course offerings and students, your code will need to be able to realistically map the relationships between different entities.

 We already know about the "belongs to" relationship.
 Let's say we have a `Song` class that produces individual song objects.
 Each song belongs to the artist that wrote it.
 We can build that relationship by creating an `attr_accessor` in the `Song` class for `artist`: